ADA-SITE-JML/a3-hashing-LemonChery1/README.md

 ## Option A

 **A hash bucket system using a fast hashing algorithm.**
 This is the third assignment of this course (`A3`) designed to check the hashing and file storage skills attained.
+Here is the implementation of option A of this assignment using Python.

 ## Objective